 A comment

-There is a lot of literature on this problem, and maybe someone gets the impression that it has been studied enough.
-Yes, indeed, there is a lot of literature, but there are still many questions and doubts.
-Too much here is unclear, controversial and clearly unreliable.
-Even the reliability of the current official data on the loss of life of the USSR in the Great Patriotic War (about 27 million people) raises serious doubts.
+There is a lot of literature on this problem, and perhaps some people get the impression that it has been sufficiently researched.
+Yes, indeed, there is a lot of literature, but many questions and doubts remain.
+There is too much here that is unclear, controversial and clearly unreliable.
+Even the reliability of the current official data on the human losses of the USSR in the Great Patriotic War (about 27 million people) raises serious doubts.

 History of calculation and official state recognition of losses

-In 1959, the first post-war census of the population of the USSR was carried out.
-In 1961, Khrushchev, in a letter to the Prime Minister of Sweden, reported 20 million dead: “How can we sit back and wait for a repeat of 1941, when the German militarists unleashed a war against the Soviet Union, which claimed two tens of millions of lives of Soviet people?”
+In 1959, the first post-war census of the USSR population was carried out.
+In 1961, Khrushchev, in a letter to the Prime Minister of Sweden, reported 20 million dead: “Can we sit back and wait for a repeat of 1941, when the German militarists launched a war against the Soviet Union, which claimed the lives of two tens of millions of Soviet people?”
 In 1965, Brezhnev, on the 20th anniversary of the Victory, announced more than 20 million dead.

-In 1988–1993 a team of military historians led by Colonel-General G. F. Krivosheev conducted a statistical study of archival documents and other materials containing information about casualties in the army and navy, border and internal troops NKVD.
-The result of the work was the figure of 8,668,400 people lost by the power structures of the USSR during the war.
+In 1988–1993 a team of military historians under the leadership of Colonel General G. F. Krivosheev conducted a statistical study of archival documents and other materials containing information about human losses in the army and navy, border and internal troops NKVD.
+The result of the work was the figure of 8,668,400 casualties of the USSR security forces during the war.

-Since March 1989, on behalf of the Central Committee of the CPSU, a state commission has been working to study the number of human losses in the USSR in the Great Patriotic War.
-The commission included representatives of the State Statistics Committee, the Academy of Sciences, the Ministry of Defense, the Main Archival Administration under the Council of Ministers of the USSR, the Committee of War Veterans, the Union of Red Cross and Red Crescent Societies.
-The commission did not calculate losses, but estimated the difference between the estimated population of the USSR at the end of the war and the estimated population that would have lived in the USSR if there had been no war.
-The commission first made public its demographic loss figure of 26.6 million people at a solemn meeting of the Supreme Soviet of the USSR on May 8, 1990.
+Since March 1989, on behalf of the CPSU Central Committee, a state commission has been working to study the number of human losses of the USSR in the Great Patriotic War.
+The commission included representatives of the State Statistics Committee, the Academy of Sciences, the Ministry of Defense, the Main Archival Directorate under the Council of Ministers of the USSR, the Committee of War Veterans, the Union of Red Cross and Red Crescent Societies.
+The commission did not count losses, but estimated the difference between the estimated population of the USSR at the end of the war and the estimated population that would have lived in the USSR if there had been no war.
+The commission first announced its figure of demographic losses of 26.6 million people at the ceremonial meeting of the Supreme Soviet of the USSR on May 8, 1990.

-According to the Russian Ministry of Defense irretrievable losses during the fighting on the Soviet-German front from June 22, 1941 to May 9, 1945, they amounted to 8,860,400 Soviet military personnel.
-The source was data declassified in 1993 and data obtained during prospecting work Watch of Memory and in historical archives.
+According to the Russian Ministry of Defense irrecoverable losses during the fighting on the Soviet-German front from June 22, 1941 to May 9, 1945, there were 8,860,400 Soviet troops.
+The source was data declassified in 1993 and data obtained during search work Memory Watch and in historical archives.

-According to declassified data from 1993: killed, died from wounds and diseases, non-combat losses - 6 885 100 people, including
+According to declassified data from 1993: killed, died from wounds and illnesses, non-combat losses - 6 885 100 people, including

 • Killed - 5,226,800 people.

-On May 5, 2010, Major General A. Kirilin, head of the RF Ministry of Defense Directorate for perpetuating the memory of those killed in the defense of the Fatherland, told RIA Novosti that the figures for military losses - 8 668 400 , will be reported to the leadership of the country, so that they are announced on May 9, the day of the 65th anniversary of the Victory.
+On May 5, 2010, the head of the Department of the Russian Ministry of Defense for perpetuating the memory of those killed in defense of the Fatherland, Major General A. Kirilin, told RIA Novosti that the figures for military losses are 8 668 400 , will be reported to the country's leadership so that they are announced on May 9, the 65th anniversary of the Victory.

 • missing, captured and unaccounted for combat losses - 4,559,000;